 # Request all data streams the_connection.mav.request_data_stream_send(the_connection.target_system, the_connection.target_component, mavutil.mavlink.MAV_DATA_STREAM_ALL, args.rate, 1)

-All MAVLink components should periodically broadcast a HEARTBEAT message and listen for heartbeats from other systems (systems consider themselves connected to another system if they regularly receive a
+All MAVLink components should periodically broadcast a HEARTBEAT message and listen for heartbeats from other systems.
+Systems consider themselves connected to another system as long as they regularly receive a

 Sending Messages explains how messages are sent.